 Rachida Lamrabet tells a story that is forgotten all too often: that of the soldiers from the colonies who were swept up in a war that was not theirs.
 In her distinctive and captivating style, with a tip of her hat to Camus’ ‘The Stranger’ and to Kamel Daouds 'The Meursault investigation', Lamrabet reflects on fate, betrayal, identity, lies, and the truth; on loving language, the power of words and on learning to read and write.
 She also shows what can happen when those same words betray you – and lead to your demise.

-The book is driven by an authentic, uncurbed narrative power, clearly influenced by Gabriel García Márquez' magical realismDe Morgen
+Driven by an authentic, uncurbed narrative power, clearly influenced by Gabriel García Márquez' magical realismDe Morgen